Our Take On Deribit

 Derivatives can be “exercised”, or used, at a point in the future that is different from when the derivative contract was purchased.
 This means derivatives have an expiration date and their value depends on how the markets are expected to move in the future.
 Derivatives are generally used to lock in the price of a cryptocurrency in advance and either buy it or sell it for that price on the expiration date, regardless of what the market is actually trading at on that date.

 Deribit is a centralized (CeFi) exchange, which means that it stores client funds in platform-custodied crypto wallets and it manages all of its markets directly.
-Other popular exchanges such as Coinbase, FTX, and Binance are also centralized exchanges.
+Other popular exchanges, such as Coinbase, are also centralized exchanges.

 This is as opposed to decentralized (DeFi) exchanges which simply connect two trading parties (buyers and sellers) together via smart contracts and do not custody assets or provide liquidity.
 Examples of decentralized exchanges are Uniswap and Sushiswap.

 The Deribit platform is a great choice for intermediate and advanced traders who are comfortable speculating on future price moves and maintaining the necessary margin to cover their derivatives contracts.
 These trades can be very profitable, but they are also risky and can quickly wipe out inexperienced traders.

 As with any exchange that supports futures and options trading, Deribit provides some complex trading instruments.
 These include:

 - Market Order: Your trade will be executed as quickly as possible by being “filled” (completing) for the current market price of the asset you are trading.
 This type of trade prioritizes speed over getting the best possible price.